h4writer/droneshowcreator/docs/discription_start_page.rst

   - Open

-    *To open an existing layout.*
+    *To open an existing lightshow.*

   - Open recent

-    *List of your 20 most recently saved formatting documents.*
+    *List of your 20 most recently saved lightshows.*

   - Save

-    *To save your layout.*
+    *To save your lightshow.*

   - Save as

-    *Brings up a prompt to save your work as a file with a different name.*
+    *Bring up a window to save your work as a file with a different name*

   - Settings